swerdloj/surreal/readme.md

                 Button::new("increment")
                     // Note that nested widgets don't need ids, but they can help with debugging .text(Text::new("")
                         .text("+")
                     )
-                    // Elements can send messages to communicated with other elements .on_click(|mut state| {
+                    // Elements can send messages to communicate with other elements .on_click(|mut state| {
                         @counter += 1;
                         Message::UpdateCounterText